bminixhofer/nlprule/README.md

 NLPRule is a library for rule-based grammatical error correction written in pure Rust with bindings for Python.
 Rules are sourced from [LanguageTool](https://github.com/languagetool-org/languagetool).

-My goal with this library was creating a fast, lightweight engine to run natural language rules without having to rely on the JVM (and its speed implications) and without all the extra stuff LanguageTool does (such as spellchecking, n-gram based error detection, etc.).
+My goal with this library was creating a fast, lightweight engine to run natural language rules without having to rely on the JVM (and its speed implications) and without all the extra stuff LanguageTool does such as spellchecking, n-gram based error detection, etc.

 NLPRule currently supports English and German.